WolfieEngine/CSE380-HW3-S23-SOLUTION/README.md

 Moving a game node by updating it's position field is the equivalent of "teleporting" that game node, whereas calling the the `move()` method is how you actually "move" the node.
 If your game is using physics, you should be calling the move method.

+> A lot of the methods and functionality you'll have to use to complete this assignment are defined in Wolfie2Ds `Physical` interface.
+I recommend taking a look at the methods and documentation in that interface :wink:

-## Adding Physics to GameNodes
+## Part 2.1 - Adding Physics to GameNodes
 For this assignment, you'll need to make sure all of your nodes have physical components and are registered with the physics system.
 This includes:

 - The player's sprite
-- All of the geese sprites
 - All of the particles in the player's weapon particle system
 - The sprite for the player's weapon
 - The ground and destructible layers of the tilemap